mysticetus-inc/dotcom/site/content/download/_index.md

 {{% components/section-container %}}
 **Contact us for a sample template to get your project going**
 Templates can be tricky to get right from scratch.
 We have many examples where one will meet your needs.
-Save yourself time, email us for your start point.
+Save yourself time, email us for your starting point.
 You know the email alias - Info@
 {{% components/section-container %}}

 {{< components/page-line >}}